What is Capital Gains Yield?

 For every investor, the capital gain is an important measure.

 Many companies don’t pay dividends.
 In that case, the investors can only get the capital gain yield as the return on investments.

-For example, if Mr A gets a total return of 25% on the stock, it can be the result of a negative capital yield of – 5% and a dividend yieldDividend YieldDividend yield ratio is the ratio of a company's current dividend to its current share price.
+For example, if Mr. A gets a total return of 25% on the stock, it can be the result of a negative capital yield of – 5% and a dividend yieldDividend YieldDividend yield ratio is the ratio of a company's current dividend to its current share price.
 It represents the potential return on investment for a given stock. of 30%.

-We already know the capital gains yield calculation.
+We already know the calculation.

 To calculate the dividend yield, we need to use the following formula –